skvadrik/re2c/CONTRIBUTING.md

 ## Language guidelines

-re2c is written in C++.
-The project uses a conservative language subset (for portability reasons the currently used standard is C++98).
-The code should stay simple and avoid complex object hierarchies and excessive use of template metaprogramming.
-It should allow the reader to concentrate on the underlying algorithms, without the language getting in the way.
+re2c is written in C++ (the current standard is C++11).
+The algorithms and mathematical concepts used in the code are quite complex, so the code itself should stay simple and let the developer focus on the underlying logic, without the language getting in the way.
+For example, try to avoid complex object hierarchies and excessive use of template metaprogramming.

-The line length limit is 90 characters, indentation is 4 spaces, and the indentation style is more or less K&R (egyptian braces).
+The line length limit is 100 characters, indentation is 4 spaces, and the indentation style is egyptian (the opening brace is on the same line).
+This is the approximate `astyle` command to auto-format re2c source code (it requires manual tweaking for argument/initializer lists and multiline comments):

+    $ # run in source directory
+    $ astyle --style=google \
+             --max-code-length=100 \
+             --align-pointer=type \
+             --align-reference=type \
+             --keep-one-line-statements \
+             --suffix=none \
+             --recursive '*'

 ## Updating bootstrap files